mbilesanmi/guess-the-word/README.md

 -   Better error handling
 -   More FE integration and api consumption
 -   More api functionality (e.g delete & update user, delete question)
+-   Ensure questions cannot be updated after guess has been saved

 ## Endpoints